Osteopathy and Dental collaboration

 • Dental Overbite: To support individuals with dental overbite by targeting factors such as postural issues, muscle tension, and jaw alignment abnormalities that may impact the positioning of the upper and lower teeth.
 Through manual therapy techniques and personalised treatment plans, osteopaths work to enhance jaw alignment and improve dental occlusion for a more harmonious bite.

-• Dental Crowding: Osteopaths focus on enhancing jaw function, reducing tension in the facial muscles, and promoting optimal tooth alignment to alleviate crowding issues and improve overall dental health.
+• Dental Crowding and cross bite: Osteopaths focus on enhancing jaw function, reducing tension in the facial muscles, and promoting optimal tooth alignment to alleviate crowding issues and improve overall dental health.

 • Jaw Alignment Abnormalities: We target jaw alignment abnormalities that can lead to dental underbite, overbite, and crowding.
 By addressing musculoskeletal imbalances, improving jaw function, and reducing facial muscle tension, osteopaths aim to correct jaw alignment issues and enhance dental occlusion for improved oral health and a balanced bite.